-Preliminary results suggest that adult female common eiders that nest in the Near Islands remain there throughout the winter.
+Results from birds marked in the Near Islands showed that adult female common eiders that nested there remained in this island group throughout the winter.
 This has two major management implications.
 Except when females are on nests, systematic boat surveys which circumvent each island and adjacent shoals or focus on areas birds were located (i.e., exclude the NE side of Attu and the NW side of Agattu) will likely provide a fairly reliable index of resident birds.
 These types of surveys have been conducted periodically the last few decades and are on-going, and estimates may be reflective of the total population.
 Once a visibility correction factor is developed, these data can be used to develop trend estimates of this population.
-Since we determined that birds breeding in the Near Islands are resident, it is highly likely that additional stress and mortalities associated with human perturbations will directly impact this population.
+Since birds breeding in the Near Islands are resident, it is highly likely that additional stress and mortalities associated with human perturbations will directly impact this population.

-Determining the characteristics of migration of a non-migratory (< 100 km) population is problematic.
-We will, however, be able to make some general statements of local movements, especially as they relate to the location of shoals and historic invertebrate species and abundance data.
-Publication of the results will begin in FY2009.
+Determining the characteristics of migration of a non-migratory population is problematic.
+Because of the very high quality of the location data, we will describe local movements, especially as they relate to the location of shoals and historic invertebrate species and abundance data.
+Once the final data from transmitters is received, analysis and publication of the results will begin in FY2010.